SNEE-ICS/PrimaryCareDemandAndCapacity/staticWebsite/content/appointments_attended.md

 # Data Sources
 This analysis draws its primary data from the comprehensive appointments dataset provided by NHS England.
-The dataset encompasses a substantial time span, ranging from April 2021 to August 2023
+The dataset encompasses a substantial time span, ranging from April 2021 to August 2023.
+FY 2021/2022 AND FOR FY23 onlyt ill august/23
 Dataset --> [NHS Digital - Appointments in General Practice](https://digital.nhs.uk/data-and-information/publications/statistical/appointments-in-general-practice)